18F/unit-testing-node/_pages/components/rule.md

 Then update all of the `rule.match(message)` calls to read `rule.match(message, slackClient)`.
-And for good measure, add these assertions to all of the affected tests as well:
+And for good measure, add these assertions to all of the affected tests, as well:

 ```js
     // For tests that should exercise the new channelMatches() logic.